 Cult groups always have some form of indoctrination program.
 In psychology, this can be referred to as “thought reform”, but is essentially mind control.
 Amy Bell, a victim of the cult The Children of God, explains that “it was like the operating system was the Bible”.
 The leader “was putting all of his programs in there on top of it” and “people would accept them because they accepted the Bible, so they shouldn’t question it”.

 Social Scientists have defined seven elements that can lead to the indoctrination of an individual into a cult.
 A crossroads in the target’s life leaves the target vulnerable and open to new ideas.
 They are then exposed to a “soft sell” that is usually tailored to the circumstances of the target.
 There is then acceptance and belief of a “new reality”, where a leader has the answers that the target has been looking for and where the outside world becomes an external enemy.
 The target is exposed to peer pressure to conform to the group’s doctrine and to serve the group.
-Lastly, fear of the outside world is induced, and dependence is promoted to keep the target from attempting to leave the group.
+Lastly, fear of the outside world is induced, and dependency is promoted to keep the target from attempting to leave the group.

 1. THE CROSSROAD